-Introduced in 2010, the CRISC designation is designed for IT and business professionals who identify and manage risks through the development, implementation and maintenance of appropriate information systems (IS) controls.
-More than 16,800 professionals have earned the CRISC designation since inception.
+Introduced in 2010, the CRISC certification is for IT and business professionals—including risk and compliance professionals, business analysts and project managers—who identify and manage risks through the development, implementation and maintenance of appropriate information systems (IS) controls.
+More than 17,000 professionals have earned the CRISC designation since inception.
+CRISC retention is more than 93 percent.

 View the number of ISACA certifications by region